magwoo/cercis/README.md

 Format the data into a string as in ```format!()``` macro

-> all data is transferred to the template by reference
+> all data is transferred to the template by

 ```rust
 use cercis::prelude::*;